Natural Diamonds & Sustainability

 Our actions have an impact on our planet and it is our responsibility to minimize this as much as possible.
 As working together for a better future is crucial to all our members, they have made three pledges aligned with the UN’s Sustainable Development Goals to ensure a common focus to always strive to do the best for the world we live in.
 This will reinforce the role of natural diamonds and of our members to strengthen communities, advance gender equality and inclusivity, support education, while always championing responsible use of resources and preserving nature.

-Visit the Members’ Sustainability and Impact Reports
+Members’ Sustainability and Impact Reports

 Individually our members have been publishing regular sustainability reports for many years; together more than 50 reports have been produced.
 Each shines a light on the social and environmental commitments made by the members, charts their progress against key indicators and provides examples of the actions implemented as part of their sustainability programs.